 He frowned; her footsteps held a tinge of hesitation.
 That was unusual.
 She usually wasn't hesitant about anything…

-Her beautiful blue eyes were slightly tinted by worry - surely there couldn't have been bad news?
+Her beautiful blue eyes were slightly tinted by worry—surely there couldn't have been bad news?

-"Is something wrong?"
-He asked, immediately aware of her mood and seeking to abase it.
+"Is something wrong?" he asked, immediately aware of her mood and seeking to abase it.

-A loud exhale, and then she sat down next to him.
+A loud exhalation, and then she sat down next to him.
 "No, nothing, actually.
 I guess I am just making it out to be worse than it is by worrying too much.
 Doctor Gensai said that it most probably is just normal children's behavior, even common!
 Hmmph!
 You were right not to worry, love."

 Her eyes held no anger, no accusation… just an honest curiosity.
 The dark cloud above her had lifted, like it had never been there.
 The wonders of her sparking temperament never ceased to amaze him.

-He took the linen out of tub, wringing it out of excess water, thinking how to answer.
+He took the linen out of the tub, wringing it out of excess water, thinking how to answer.